LAST UPDATED: 6/15/26 – Cape Town Travel Guide

 Robben Island

-The final must-see attraction on my list of the top things to see in Cape Town is the notorious Robben Island.
-Located roughly 5-miles (or 8km) west of the mainland and 6-miles (10km) north of Cape Town, this small island has a dark history.
+The final must‑see attraction in Cape Town is Robben Island, located about 5 miles (8km) off the mainland and 6 miles (10km) north of the city.
+This small island has a long, difficult history.

 If you are visiting Cape Town from outside of South Africa, the easiest way to visit is to fly directly into the Cape Town International Airport (CPT).
 From the airport, it is easy to rent a car or to catch a taxi or ride share to your hotel.
 If you are visiting Cape Town as part of a tour, most likely your tour operator will arrange an airport pickup for you.